arturmatlega/instalguru-blog-en/_posts/2020-12-08-planning-a-bathroom-renovation-choose-the-best-bathroom-radiator-for-your-comfort.md

   It's a good opportunity to make certain changes in the interior.
 Are you paying attention to fittings or ceramic elements?
 Perfect!
 Do not forget about an equally important issue - heating.
-There are several options in this regard - you could choose a standard bathroom radiator which is typically used in other types of rooms as well.
+There are several options in this regard - you could choose a standard bathroom radiator, typically used in other types of rooms as well.
   You can also invest in a towel radiator or underfloor heating.
 What is the best solution?
 photo: "/uploads/grzejnik.jpg"
 photo_desc: The appearance of a bathroom radiator is often the most important issue taken into consideration when renovating the bathroom.